-If you could step into the Florida’s Adventure Coast Way-Back Machine, what would you see?
+If you could power up the Florida’s Adventure Coast Way-Back Machine, what would you see along the way?

-Step aboard for some waypoints in this Close-Up of the Distant Past adventure.
+Step aboard and navigate some waypoints in this close-up look at the distant past.

 - From 1844 - 1850, this area was known as Benton County, for Missouri Senator Thomas Hart Benton.
 Senator Benton was a strong supporter of territorial expansion and aided in the county's creation.
 He fell out of favor with residents later in the decade due to his decision to support the Missouri Compromise and his slavery stance reversal, so the county's name changed in 1850.